miker704/Strife/patches2.md

     - Added a new variation of the notifcation bell icon in server header nav bar where clicking shows a strike through indicating mute.
     - Added a chance for a red strike through of the muted variation of the notifcation bell in server header nav bar.
     - Added currently typing svg for potiential use in the future to display when the user types in the chat bar.
+    - Added image for future use when a server has no channels.

 ## Backend Changes